-The key goal of the operation was to thoroughly wash the expanded internal cavity of the flexible metalic bellows, which will contain the propellant, without actually cutting or otherwise dirupting the delicate accordeon-resembling structure.
+The key goal of the operation was to thoroughly wash the expanded internal cavity of the flexible metallic bellows, which will contain the propellant, without actually cutting or otherwise disrupting the delicate accordion-resembling structure.
 (The metallic tape used to build the bellows is no longer produced in Russia.)
-To remove the flexible structure, a total of four cuts would be made in its holding framework, including two in the bulkhead of the tank and two in the propellant expeller, which is attached to the opposite end of the accordeon structure.
+To remove the flexible structure, a total of four cuts would be made in its holding framework, including two in the bulkhead of the tank and two in the propellant expeller, which is attached to the opposite end of the accordion structure.
 The first cut would be made in the pressurization cavity of the tank's bulkhead to provide access to the propellant cavity below.
 After installation of a special fixation ring, the bellows could be removed, expanded and washed.
 The tank would then be reassembled and seams welded together.

 After resolving the problem of how to disassemble the contaminated tanks of the MLM module, specialists at GKNPTs Khrunichev began working on the construction of a special rig for automated washing of the internal cavities of the tanks's flexible bellows.

 Towering more than seven meters, the system was designed to hold the tank's bellows vertically in fully expanded position.
 A carousel-like platform holding a spray head, along with a high-resolution camera and a lighting system to document the cleansing operations, will be inserted into the internal cavity of the bellow on a special column connected to a water supply tank.
 The carousel can rotate 360 degrees and move up and down to wash each of the 310 grooves of the accordion-like bellow.